Categories

 meta

-To Exist is to Aggress
+To exist is to aggress

 So what of violence outside of direct interactions with others?
 If you live in the woods far from other people, is that the life of a pacifist?

 I don’t think it is.
-Why?

 Because to exist—that is, to breath in air and demand your continued survival—is to throw yourself violently against the world.
-It’s violent because to exist is to sustain your life inevitably by way of aggressing against some other life.
+It’s violent because to exist is to sustain your life by way of aggressing against some other life.
 Whether it’s plants, bacteria, animals, whatever.

 That doesn’t mean the aggression goes away.
 This is the insight of Christianity: We all carry within us this torch of aggression—it’s called “original sin.”
-While a bit too vague and distasteful in our modern anti-religious times, “original sin” captures the spirit of what it means to live.
-You and I are violently alive.
+While vague and distasteful in our modern anti-religious times, “original sin” captures the spirit of what it means to live.

 The capacity for aggression is in all of us and it is there because it has led to our survival over countless eons of existence.

-To deny it is to ignore the nature of your existence.
+Know it.
+Accept it.
+Because to deny it is to ignore the nature of our existence:

 To exist is to aggress.

-One reply on “To Exist is to Aggress”
+One reply on “To exist is to aggress”

 “And where aggression doesn’t rise to the surface, it’s always there in the background.
 The miracle of humanity is in how we’ve been able to tame our violent natures just enough to work together, collaborate, and build systems that improve our lives.”